Water Heater Answering Service

 Guardrails prevent bad promises

 The call path should not diagnose gas, electrical, pressure, venting, code, warranty, or safety issues.
-It should collect facts and route sensitive questions to staff.
+It should collect facts and send sensitive questions to staff.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.